raimberri/SSD-pytorch-coco2017/README.md

 # SSD-pytorch-coco2017
 SSD pytorch implementation for RA application.
-Still have some structure issues, only have 1.8% mAP on both VGG-based and Resnet50-based networks.
+Still have some structure issues, only have 1.8% mAP on VGG-based and 0.5% mAP on Resnet50-based networks.
 Here is some information of working environments and final results:
 ## Environments
 1. Ubuntu 20.04